Congratulations to Artsadmin’s Bursary Artists 2020-21

 The 2020-21 Artsadmin Bursary recipients were chosen from 510 applications through a UK-wide open call, selected by staff – Reena Kalsi, Michael Norton, Cat Harrison, Róise Goan, with input from Ania Obolewicz – and external panellists – Salome Wagaine, Project Manager of Diverse Actions; Alexandrina Hemsley, a dance artist and writer; and Noëmi Lakmaier, a live artist.

 “Artsadmin is thrilled to be working with these five artists through our Artists’ Bursary Scheme.
 It was humbling to read the 510 applications submitted through the open call, which signals not only the range and quality of artists working in the field of contemporary performance in the UK but is also indicative of the heightened need individual artists have for institutional support and funding.
 In an extremely competitive context, our panel spent a long time deliberating on where our support could have the greatest impact.
 In their work these five exceptional artists each demonstrate a bold curiosity in their approach to form, and a tender sensitivity to questions of identity and community.
-We are excited to see their practice evolve over the coming year and greatly look forward to being of assistance throughout that process.”Róise Goan, Artistic Director, and Deborah Chadbourn, Executive Director, Artsadmin
+We are excited to see their practice evolve over the coming year and greatly look forward to being of assistance throughout that process.”Róise Goan, Artistic Director, and Deborah Chadbourn, former Executive Director, Artsadmin

 “I’m really excited to see these artists supported.
 The applications overall represented the breadth, ambition and variety of contemporary and interdisciplinary performance around in the UK at the moment and I felt lucky to have read them.
 I hope that they have a good year!”Salome Wagaine, Diverse Actions, Project Manager